FAQ: Legacy Internet Resources

 If you bring your resources under a sponsoring LIR, the cost for the sponsoring LIR will be € 50 per legacy Internet resource.

-If you want to sign a non-member service contract with the RIPE NCC, for 2014 and 2015, a one time sign-up fee and a pro-rata annual fee will apply.
+If you want to sign a non-member service contract with the RIPE NCC, a one time sign-up fee and a pro-rata annual fee will apply.

 - I am the legitimate holder of legacy Internet resources for which the contact details in the RIPE Database are outdated.
 What should I do?